Hakkari (historical region): Kurdish wars

 In the 19th century, several competing Kurdish centers began emerging in the region.
-Mir Muhammed, the Kurdish Emir of the Soran Emirate, situated around Rawanduz was able to depose his rivals and control a region stretching from Mardin to Persian Azerbaijan.
-He was however defeated in battle when he tried to subdue the Assyrians of Hakkari in 1838.
+Mir Muhammed, the Kurdish Emir of the Soran Emirate situated around Rawanduz, was able to depose his rivals and control a region stretching from Mardin to Persian Azerbaijan.
+However, he was defeated in battle when he tried to subdue the Assyrians of Hakkari in 1838.
 The Ottomans, seeking to consolidate their control of the region, engaged him in a costly war which eventually led to the dissolution of his Emirate.

-After the fall of his main rival Badr Khan of Bohtan sought to extend his dominion by annexing the Assyrian regions in Hakkari.
-He took advantage of a rift between the patriarch Shimun XVII Abraham and Nur Allah, the Kurdish Emir of Hakkari.
-Badr Khan allied with Nur Allah and attacked the Assyrians of Hakkari in the summer of 1843 massacring them and taking those who survived as slaves.
-Another massacre was inflicted in 1846 on the Assyrians of Tiyari, also residing in Hakkari.

-The western powers, alarmed by the massacres pressured the Ottomans to intervene.
-Badr Khan was subsequently defeated and exiled to Crete in 1847.
+After the fall of his main rival Mir Muhammed, Bedir Khan Beg, the last Kurdish Emir of the Emirate of Bohtan, sought to extend his dominion by annexing the Assyrian regions in Hakkari.
+He took advantage of a rift between the Patriarch of the Assyrian Church of the East, Shimun XVII Abraham, and Nurullah Beg, the last Kurdish Emir of the Emirate of Hakkâri.
+Bedir Khan Beg allied with Nurullah Beg and massacred the Assyrians of Hakkari in the summer of 1843, taking those who survived as slaves, and inflicted another massacre in 1846 on the Assyrians of Tiyari, also residing in Hakkari.
+The Western powers, alarmed by the massacres, pressured the Ottomans to intervene: Bedir Khan Beg was subsequently defeated and exiled to Crete the following year, in 1847.